Toast vs Square POS: Fees, Features & Which Is Best

 Square Hardware

-Square's hardware offers flexibility with options ranging from affordable to premium pos terminals.
+Square's hardware offers flexibility with options ranging from affordable to premium payment terminals.
 The basic Square Reader costs just $59 and works with your existing iPad or smartphone.
 The Square Terminal runs $299 for a standalone device, while the Square Register ranges from $799 to $899 for a complete countertop setup.

 Square hardware is available from multiple retailers including Amazon and Best Buy, not just Square directly.
 Monthly financing options make the higher-end equipment more accessible for businesses watching cash flow.
-This approach makes Square for businesses of all sizes a practical choice.

 Hardware and Setup Insight